terceranexus6/ethereum_lab/documentation/DEVTOarticle.md

     return true;
 }
 ```
-Also, a nice function would be the ones who settles POW (proof of work) for getting the tokens and signing the transactions.
+Also, a nice function would be the one who settles POW (proof of work) for getting the tokens and signing the transactions.

 ```